Ahrimdon/xlabs-clients/README.md

 ### Clients

-1. Move the the folder contents of the desired client into your game folder.
+1. Place the the folder contents of the desired client into your game folder.
 2. Launch the executable.
    > **Note**: The executable and any accompanying folders should be in the base game directory.